New settlers arrive in North Darfur's Tawila, rape four

 “The second rape happened on Friday, when four militia members alternately raped a woman on her farm north of Dawaa village, southeast of Tabit.
 They also stole four of her goats.”

-On 19 June, Radio Dabanga reported that thousands of settlers have taken plots in abandoned areas in East Jebel Marra.
-The newcomers were identified by local pastoralists as members of Arab militias and migrants from Chad, Mali and Niger.
+On 19 June, Radio Dabanga reported that thousands of settlers have taken plots in abandoned areas in Tawila The newcomers were identified by local pastoralists as members of Arab militias and migrants from Chad, Mali and Niger.
 Several eyewitnesses told Radio Dabanga that they spotted paramilitaries of the Rapid Support Forces (RSF) roaming around to protect the new inhabitants.

-More than hundred thousand people in East Jebel Marra, mainly Fur, abandoned their homes after government bombardments and attacks by the RSF on their villages earlier this year.
+More than 100,000 people in Tawila, mainly Fur, abandoned their homes after government bombardments and attacks by the RSF on their villages earlier this year.

 Back to overview